Taher-Abdeljaoued/OVHPoc/README.md

 I did not take into account Authentication/Authorization, Exception handling, Entities validation, as it was not the main objective of this exercise.

-# Brief description of the technical aspect of the proposed solution:
+# Brief description of the technical aspect of the proposed solution
 I've made the choice to put in place a Microservices Architecture with Rabbitmq as a message/queue tool to ensure the communication between the 2 main services :
   - Publisher API : OVHPoc.Publisher.Api
   - Consumer API : OVHPoc.Consumer.Api